Tatanagar–Yesvantpur Weekly Express

 The Tatanagar–Yesvantpur Weekly Express is an Express train belonging to South Eastern Railway zone that runs between Tatanagar Junction and Yesvantpur Junction in India.
 It was being operated with 18111/18112 train numbers on a weekly basis.

 Service

-The 18111/Tatanagar–Yesvantpur Weekly Express has an average speed of 56 km/hr and covers 2438 km in 43h 55m.
-The 18112/Yesvantpur–Tatanagar Express has an average speed of 53 km/hr and covers 2438 km in 46h 00 mins.
+The 18111/Tatanagar–Yesvantpur Weekly Express has an average speed of 56 km/h and covers 2438 km in 43h 55m.
+The 18112/Yesvantpur–Tatanagar Express has an average speed of 53 km/h and covers 2438 km in 46h 00 mins.

-Time Table
+Time table

 From Tatanagar Jn to Yesvantpur - 18111.
 The train starts from Tatanagar Jn on every Thursday.

-Note : Train reverses it's direction at Visakhapatnam Junction & Vijayawada Junction.
+Note : Train reverses its direction at Visakhapatnam Junction and Vijayawada Junction.

 From Yesvantpur to Tatanagar Jn - 18112.
 The train starts from Yesvantpur on every Sunday.

-Note : Train reverses it's direction at Visakhapatnam Junction & Vijayawada Junction.
+Note : Train reverses its direction at Visakhapatnam Junction and Vijayawada Junction.

 Coach composition

-The train had standard LHB rakes with a max speed of 130 kmph.
+The train had standard LHB rakes with a maximum speed of 130 km/h.
 The train consists of 21 coaches: